-While rare, termites sometimes make a sound you can hear.
-Some describe it as a rattling.
+While rare, termites sometimes make a sound, you can hear.
+Some describe it as rattling.
 Others describe it as a clicking.
 This noise is the sound of termites banging their heads on tunnel walls in response to a threat, such as an ant invasion.

-This is the worst way to detect termites in your property.
+This is the worst way to detect termites on your property.
 Termite damage is done on the inside of wood.
 But, over time, this interior damage manifests in an exterior way.
 Doors and windows stick or open freely.
-Floors sink down.
+Floors sink.
 Ceilings dip down.
 Walls bulge.
 By the time you see this damage, it is too late to protect your property.

 The best way to protect your property is with proactive termite control from a licensed termite control professional.
 If you live in Jacksonville, reach out to Lindsey Pest Services and let our experienced service team guide you in setting up the right solution for your specific needs and budget.